 Supportive Services are available for WIOA Title I Adult, Dislocated Worker and Youth participants participating in title I career service (excluding follow up career service) or training services.
 A Youth Support Service is one of the 14 youth elements that must be made available to participants and may be provided as a follow up service if needed.
 Supportive Service needs are identified through the Initial/Objective Assessment process and outlined in the IEP/ISS.
 Supportive Service do not set participation, nor do they extend the date of exit for performance accountability purposes.
 WIOA Title I will only pay for expenses incurred while a participant is enrolled in a WIOA Title I program and actively participating in activities authorized under WIOA, and provided that:

-- Supportive services are NOT AVAILABLE through other programs providing such services. - The supportive service is reasonable and necessary to enable the individual to participate in career services or training activities. - The supportive service must also be adequately documented.
+- Supportive services are NOT AVAILABLE through other programs providing such services. - The supportive service is NECESSARY to enable the individual to participate in career services or training activities.